AlansCodeLog/shortcuts-visualizer/README.md

 - [x] Separate warnings properly into component.
 - [x] Rework helpers to mixin.
 - [x] Split list contexts so individual contexts can be dragged.
+- [x] Hide options when editing on input focus change.
+- [x] Don't allow dragging while editing.
 - [ ] Check all modes work.
 - [~] Polishing/Clean/Beta
-- [ ] Have shortcuts contain all shortcuts, marking binned as binned, and assigning each an index property, so no more different indexes per type.
+- [x] Have shortcuts contain all shortcuts, marking binned as binned, and assigning each an index property, so no more different indexes per type.
 - [~] Demo
 - [~] Documentation
 - [ ] Tests...